marcduiker/azure-functions-university/lessons/cosmosdb.md

 ![Connection string from cosmos db emulator](../img/lessons/cosmos/primary-connection-string-cosmos.png)

 Since we are running the local emulator in a hosted virtual machine we have to change the IP of localhost to the IP of the virtual machine.
-After getting the IP from the VM change the localhost for the actual IP address and add it to the local.settings.json file.
+After getting the IP from the VM, remove localhost and use the actual IP address.
+Finally add it to the local.settings.json file.

 ```json
 {